gigaherz/JsonThings/documentation/formats/Items.md

 The rest of the object are values defining the item stack.

 For details on the definition of item stacks in json, see the [ItemStack Definitions](./ItemStack.md) page.

+## "container"

+Defines the item that will be left behind in the crafting table after crafting, or in the furnace when the fuel is spent.

+Optional.
+Default: no container.

 ## "food"